offline-trust/security-blanket/docs/docs/glossary.md

 `Standby Mode`: The contact has the security blanket fully set up and operational, in case any action is required.

 `in-the-clear credential`: The literal representation of the credential, i.e. the password text to enter.
 As opposed to a meta-credential.

 `meta-credential`: The method to access the literal representation of the credential.
 The "how-to get the text", rather than the text itself.
 As opposed to a credential in the clear.
+For example, the digital map template uses "(clear)" to denote a credential is passed in-the-clear.

+`Digital Map`: A representation of a user's digital accounts and assets using meta-credentials in the security blanket system.
+Here is an example [template](./digital-map-template.md) and [map](./digital-map-example.md).
+The map should be divided into the different types of cards, and accounts should be listed in priority order.